Integrate Components Using Visual Basic Application

 bModuleInitialized stores the status of the initialization process.

 Dim MCLUtil As Object Dim bModuleInitialized As Boolean Private Sub InitModule() If Not bModuleInitialized Then On Error GoTo Handle_Error If MCLUtil Is Nothing Then Set MCLUtil = CreateObject("MWComUtil.MWUtil") End If Call MCLUtil.MWInitApplication(Application) bModuleInitialized = True Exit Sub Handle_Error: bModuleInitialized = False End If End Sub

 This code is similar to the default initialization code generated in the VBA module

 created when the component is built.
 Each function that uses MATLAB

 Compiler components can include a call to

-the beginning to ensure that the initialization always gets performed
+beginning to ensure that the initialization always gets performed as needed.